- Related policies and JCQ guidance

-- In addition, Examination Officer must complete Form JCQ/VLA – report on candidate admitted very late to examination room within seven days of the examination having taken place.
+- In addition, the Examination Officer must complete Form JCQ/VLA – report on a candidate admitted very late to the examination room, within seven days of the examination having taken place.
 The following information will be provided:

 - The awarding body will consider each case individually in light of statements from the parent/carer, the candidate and the centre.
 Candidates and their parents/carers should be warned that the awarding body may not accept their work.